-The AutoCorrect feature in PowerPoint fixes hundreds of common typos and spelling errors within your PowerPoint slides -- automatically as you type any text.
+The AutoCorrect feature in PowerPoint fixes hundreds of common typos and spelling errors within your PowerPoint slides, automatically as you type any text.
 AutoCorrect also maps specific keys to a symbol, such as replacing two en dashes with an em dash the moment you hit the Enter key.
-The best feature within AutoCorrect is that it works so seamlessly that you may even take it for granted -- conversely, AutoCorrect can also be a pain sometimes!
-You may for example not want the two en dashes to automatically change to an en dash -- in this tutorial you will learn how you can take advantage of AutoCorrect, and also how you can override its options as required.
+The best feature within AutoCorrect is that it works so seamlessly that you may even take it for granted.
+Conversely, AutoCorrect can also be a pain sometimes!
+You may for example not want the two en dashes to change to an em dash automatically.
+In this tutorial, you will learn how you can take advantage of AutoCorrect, and also how you can override its options as required.

-To see how AutoCorrect works, follow these steps in PowerPoint 2013:
+To see how AutoCorrect works, follow these steps in PowerPoint 2016 for Windows:

-- Launch PowerPoint, and insert a new slide to a new or existing presentation.
-Make sure that your slide layout is Title and Content or any other layout that contains a text placeholder.
+- Launch PowerPoint, and insert a new slide within a new or existing presentation.
+Make sure that your Slide Layout is Title and Content or any other layout that contains a text placeholder.

-- Within the text placeholder, try playing with these words, and watch how AutoCorrect rectifies mistakes
+- Within the text placeholder, try playing with some words, and watch how AutoCorrect rectifies mistakes and auto-completes shortcuts:

 Figure 1: The word teh, typed on the slide

 Figure 2: AutoCorrect replaces teh with The

 - Note that, other than correcting the spelling (refer to Figure 2, above), PowerPoint also capitalized the T in the, since T is the first letter of your sentence.
 Similarly, the word I is always automatically corrected to be capitalized.

 - Need some symbol text such as, a Trademark (TM) symbol?
 You can type (tm) and the trademark symbol ™ would be entered.
 Similarly, type (c) to insert ©, and (r) to insert ®.